mvolkmann/blog/src/zig.md

 even if they have no Zig code and only use C and/or C++ code.

-Zig is suitable for applications that care deeply about performance, binary size, and/or memory usage.
+Zig is suitable for applications that care deeply about performance, memory usage, and/or binary size.
 Often these concerns justify the tedium of manual memory management that is required due to lack of automated garbage collection.

-A major appeal of Zig is that it is simpler than C++ and Rust.
+A major appeal of Zig is that it is simpler than C++ and Rust and safer than C.
 However, Zig does not provide the same level of memory safety as Rust.

 Zig emphasizes: